ShishirPatil/poet/poet-server/README.md

-# POET ILP Server Setup
+# POET Server Setup

-This file describes how to setup the POET ILP server, either for use locally or as an external cloud service.
+In this guide, we will show you how to set up the POET ILP server for use locally or as a cloud service..
+We use this to host our POET server that powers requests from the [POET Demo Colab](https://colab.research.google.com/drive/1iup_edJd9zB1tfVBHXLmkWOT5yoSmXzz?usp=sharing) notebook.
+You do not need the POET server to try POET locally, but feel free to use it to set-up your own servers to serve POET.

+POET's Integer Linear Program (ILP) formulation is compatible with a variety of solvers, including Gurobi and COIN-OR CBC.
+In this guide, we will demonstrate how to set it up using both of these solvers.

 ## Setting Up Gurobi (Optional)